CedarGroveStudios/Cedargrove_CircuitPython_RGB_SpectrumTools/README.rst

     :target: https://github.com/psf/black
     :alt: Code Style: Black

 A collection of methods and classes for converting a normalized index to RGB color values.
+Included in the collection are spectral conversion methods for grayscale, iron temperature color, stoplight (green-yellow-red), and visible light as well as classes for n-color blended light.

 Dependencies